Lucaspec72/Mass-Effect-Drive-Mod-KSP/MassEffectDrive/readme.txt

 To prevent accidently tearing the fabric of spacetime, the drive will automatically shut itself off when the vessel is altered.

+Known Issues :
+-Flux only discharges on loaded vessel.
+That's currently by design to avoid lag, will look into adding proper background ressource management at a later date.

 Changelog :

 Alpha 3.1 hotfix :

 -Optimised the Postfix Patch.
+-Made the code running onfixedupdate only run on loaded vessels to avoid possible bugs.

 Alpha 3 :